 Perry Pears by L.C.
 Luckwill and A. Pollard (editors).
 Published by The University of Bristol.
 1963.
 This book is a comprehensive survey by Ray Williams of the perry pears grown in the counties of Gloucester, Hereford and Worcester.
 It is the only book of its kind on the subject and well worth holding on to if you come across a copy.
 This book is rare as a second hand copy.
 You may find a copy at abebooks.co.uk.
 However, this is more likely to show research papers.

 This book was republished as a soft cover, ring bound, facsimile edition by Long Ashton (in 2002?), priced at £25.
 With the demise of Long Ashton the reprint is almost as hard to find as the original.
 However, the remaining copies are now believed to be available from Vigo Ltd in Devon.
-Vigo can be contacted by EMail at or directly at Dunkswell Airfield, Dunkeswell, Honiton, Devon, EX14 4LF, England.
+Vigo can be contacted by email at firstname.lastname@example.org or directly at Dunkswell Airfield, Dunkeswell, Honiton, Devon, EX14 4LF, England.
 Tel: 01404 890 262 Fax: 01404 890 263.

 Pears by Jim Arbury and Sally Pinhey.
 Published by Wells & Winter.
 1997.
 ISBN 0953213609.
 Jim Arbury, as the Superintendent of the fruit department at RHS Garden Wisley, is in an excellent position to gather and present this excellent and informative book on Pears.
 This book contains identification, cultural guidance and lists of pears held in the pear collection at Wisley and at the Brogdale Horticultural Trust, as well as details of Perry Pears.
 Fifty five of the most important pear cultivars grown in Britain today are accurately illustrated in colour with mouthwatering illustrations by Sally Pinhey, and there is also a succinct historical introduction to pear cultivation.
 For those who are interested from the practical viewpoint of wishing to plant one or more of the trees, the book also contains a short section on pear cultivation and the picking and storing of the fruit.
 You can buy this book from amazon.co.uk.You can buy a second hand copy of this book at abebooks.co.uk.